 What costs are involved in the adoption process?

 While there is no court filing fee for an adoption order from the Family Court, if you have engaged a lawyer to help you with the application then you will have to pay the costs of your lawyer.
 You may also have to pay the birth parent’s legal fees.
 Legal costs will vary, so it’s a good idea to do some research before you choose a lawyer.

 If you are adopting from overseas you may also have other costs, for example translation of documents or a caregiver for the child while they are in their own country.
-If you choose to work directly with an overseas adoption agency rather than through the Ministry for Vulnerable Children, Oranga Tamariki, you may also have to pay the agency’s fees.
+If you choose to work directly with an overseas adoption agency rather than through the Oranga Tamariki (Ministry for Children), you may also have to pay the agency’s fees.

 Back to top

 What do we need to do if we want to adopt a child from overseas?

 Oranga Tamariki (Ministry for Children) works with representatives in several countries as well as Inter Country Adoption New Zealand and Compassion for Orphans, and know about the different rules and requirements which each country has in relation to adoption.
 Most countries require that children be adopted by couples rather than individuals.